SMosegaard/cds-vis/assignments/assignment-3/README.md

 - To demonstrate that you can use ```tensorflow``` to train Convolutional Neural Networks
 - To synthesize existing skills to create pipelines for transfer learning with pretrained CNNs
 - To show understanding of how to interpret machine learning outputs

+## Discussion

+-   Your repository should also include a short description of what the classification report and learning curve show.

+-   To show understanding of how to interpret machine learning outputs